HLiam/saatchi_downloader_ios/README.md

 # Using
 saatchi_downloader can be used in four ways:
-1. Sharing the url of a saatchi artwork page from the share button (select 'Run Pythonista Script', then select the script).
+1. Sharing the url of a saatchiart artwork page from the share button (select 'Run Pythonista Script', then select the script).
 2. Passing the artwork page url as the first system argument to the script.
-3. From the chipboard, if it contains an eligible url (valid url formatting and points to a saatchi.com artwork page).
+3. From the chipboard, if it contains an eligible url (valid url formatting and points to a saatchiart.com artwork page).
 4. Asking the user to type it via the console.

 [1]: https://apps.apple.com/ca/app/pythonista-3/id1085978097